 - 300 grams crusty bread any variety, use gluten-free if required [sliced or torn into bite-sized chunks]

-- 2 tablespoon red wine vinegar [or balsamic vinegar]
+- 2 tablespoons red wine vinegar [or balsamic vinegar]

 Quick pickled red onion: